 In cases where proceeds of the security are not sufficient to pay all the secured lenders, priority issue is of critical importance since some of them may not recover the amount loaned to the borrower.
 The highest is the rank of the lender, the likelier they are to be able to claim its rights over the asset and get paid back.

 The general rule concerning security is that a lender with a security interest in an asset takes priority over subsequent security interests in the same asset, also called ‘first in time’ principle.
 However, exceptions to this rule exist:

-- Where competing security interests concern certain intangible assets (debts, rights under a contract) priorities between them will be determined by the dates on which the notice of the security interests has been given to the borrower
+- The priority of competing security interests regarding certain intangible assets, such as debts or rights under a contract, is determined based on the dates on which the notice of the security interests has been provided to the borrower.

 Legal Trade Finance Hub